gallenc/solent2Public/week2/README.md

 The application is not complete and you can complete the methods which are not yet implemented.

-See if you can remove an item from the shopping cart - at teh moment this throws a notImplemented exception in one of the classes.
+See if you can remove an item from the shopping cart - at the moment this throws a notImplemented exception in one of the classes.

 See if you can calculate a total and display the total of all items in the shopping cart